atlas-brown/rt/README.md

 * @expect: The expected input type of the command is given.
 * @input: The input type of the pipeline (default: "")
 * @output: The output type of the pipeline

+## Github Commits Benchmark Annotations

+* Search for `# stream enable` in the `full_benchmark/github_repos_commits/output_new` directory to locate relevant commits.
+* If any change falls outside the scope, remove the line `# stream enable` above the change.
+* If the change is within the scope, replace the line `# put stream annotation here` with the user annotations if necessary.